teambit/bit/README.md

 Sharing code between repositories is essential to the development and maintenance of your codebase.

-However, just to publish packages you'd have to restructure your entire project's codebase - splitting it into more repositories or configuring multiple packages in a single repository.
-Even then, there is no simple way to sync shared code between different projects.
+However, just to publish packages you'd normally have to split your codebase into more repositories or configuring multiple packages in a single repository.
+Even then, there is no simple way to make and sync changes between your projects.

-**Bit works with Git and NPM to make it super-easy to share code and sync changes between projects**.
+**Bit works with Git and NPM to make it easy to share code and sync changes between projects**.

-Instead of creating new repositories for your packages or restructuring your project, you can instantly isolate and share any part of any existing repository and use your favorite package managers to install it in other projects.

-Instead of configuring and making changes to multiple packages repositories or directories, you can simply change the code you share from any other project and easily sync the changes between all your projects.

 With Bit, managed code sharing becomes as simple as copy-pasting.

+Instead of creating new repositories for your packages or restructuring your project, Bit helps you easily isolate and make any part of your existing repository available with NPM - without splitting it or having to configure multiple packages.

+Instead of making changes to multiple repositories or directories, you can use Bit to easily change the code you share from any other project and sync the changes across your codebase.

 *Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.
 You are welcome to join*.

 ## Contents